Free Consultation

 Speak to a Washington Criminal Defense Attorney

-No one should face criminal charges for defending themselves from harm.
-If you find yourself in this situation, you need someone who can advocate for your side of the story and fight to protect your best interests.
+No one should face criminal charges for defending themselves from harm, especially in the event of a domestic dispute.
+If you find yourself in this situation, you need a Tacoma domestic violence defense lawyer who can advocate for your side of the story and fight to protect your best interests.

 Hiring a Washington criminal defense attorney can help.
 A lawyer will take the time to listen to your story, launch a full investigation into the incident, and craft a compelling case in your favor.
 Contact a defense attorney as soon as possible following your arrest to discuss your next steps.